eried124/eried124.github.io/src/book/02_concepts/pbr.md

 ![](../../assets/normal_map.webp)

-Normal maps have an iconic light-blue color (or brownish-yellow in certain engines that discard the z-channel).
+Normal maps have an iconic light-blue color _(or brownish-yellow in certain engines that discard the z-channel)_

-It might be worth noting that OpenGL uses Y+ and DirectX uses Y- and it is thus sometimes necessary to invert the Y/green channel depending of for which API the normal map was authored for.
+It might be worth noting that OpenGL uses Y+ and DirectX uses Y- and it is thus sometimes necessary to invert the Y/green channel depending of for which API the normal map was authored for _(UE uses DirectX)_

 ![](../../assets/normal_dx_ogl.webp)